staticxrjc/Design-Patterns/factory/readme.md

 Example
 ------
-This example will use a factory to create an 'Alien Spaceship', it will inherit from a Product class called 'spaceship'.
+This example will use a factory to create two 'Alien Spaceships', it will inherit from a Product class called 'spaceship'.
 'Alien Spaceship' will be built by an 'Alien Spaceship Factory' which will inherit from 'spaceship factory'.
+There will be two types of spaceships created, a 'Hostile' spaceship and a 'Friendly' spaceship.
+In this example decision making is done at compilation, but easily can be substituted in a runtime environment.